goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 You can find sample config files in web/serverconfig.sample.php and web/keys.sample.php

-This web application includes some command line tools, add bin/ folder to your path and type "yiic" to list them, "yiic checkup" can help to test your initial setup.
+This web application includes some command line tools, add bin/ folder to your path and type "yiimp" to list them, "yiimp checkup" can help to test your initial setup.
 Future scripts and maybe the "cron" jobs will then use this yiic console interface.

 You need at least three backend shells (in screen) running these scripts: